threatsimple/smug-broker/doc/config.md

 channel is dispatched to any other active broker.
 Likewise, anything sent to the other active brokers gets published to the irc channel.

+**note** the format of the server connection string is `server.domain.com:portnum`.
+So if it's connecting on 6697 for ssl, you'd use `irc.example.com:6697`.
+If you don't specify a port, `:6667` will be appended for you.

 ## slack broker

 This broker connects to a slack network and brokers between slack and other